-The other information comprises the information included in the Bank's and Group's annual report of 2023 year, but does not include the separate and consolidated financial statements and our auditor's report thereon.
+The other information comprises the information included in the consolidated management report of 2024 year but does not include the separate and consolidated financial statements and our auditor's report thereon.
 Management is responsible for the other information.

-Our opinion on the separate and consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on separate and consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.